dimitriskokoretsis/qPCR.CFX.process/README.md

 ## R package for automated processing of real-time qPCR data

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of the `qPCR.CFX.process` package is to facilitate the processing of real-time quantitative PCR results, exported by the Bio-Rad CFX Connect software.
+The `qPCR.CFX.process` package aims to facilitate the processing of real-time quantitative PCR results exported by the Bio-Rad CFX Connect software.
 It is meant for relative quantification of target genes, and supports one or multiple reference genes.
 Its input is calculated quantification cycle (Cq) values and its output is relative quantity to a designated control sample.

 If standard curve reactions are included, primer efficiencies are calculated and the method established by Pfaffl